piyushjajoo1991/iac_generator_cli/README.md

 # IaC Manifest Generator CLI

 A Go CLI tool that parses English descriptions of AWS infrastructure and generates Terraform and Crossplane manifests.
+This tool was created using claude-code CLI, even the prompts to write the code were generated.
+Please see the section at the end for the prompts used to generate this code.
+I have also added the amount of $$$ spent on building this tool.

 ## Overview